The Dog House Times Official Wood Plank Style Free Dog House Plans are here for free, courtesy of Dog House Times.

 Step 1.
 Make a floor plate.

-The length and width should be a minimum of the recommended sizes found on the dog house sizing charts.
+The length and width should be a minimum of the recommended sizes on the dog house sizing charts.

 Step 2.
 Cut 9 pieces of plank